Skip to main content

 To remove an interface that was previously added to a design/interface:

-Select Edit in the action bar and then select an interface's to remove it (interfaces without an are inherited so can't be removed).
+3. Select Edit in the action bar and then select beside an interface to remove it from the list.
+Interfaces without a are inherited, so they can't be removed.

-- Select Save to finish.
-Alloy will validate your choice(s) to ensure the chosen interface(s) can be removed safely.
-If there's an issue, Alloy will display a detailed error message.
+4. Select Save to finish. your choice(s) will be validated to ensure the chosen interface(s) can be removed safely.
+If there's an issue, a detailed error message will be displayed.

 If an interface can't be removed, two common reasons are: